-The state of California is home to many diverse landscapes, many of which are dominated by a magnificent variety of shrubs12.
+The state of California is home to many diverse landscapes, many of which are dominated by a relatively high diversity of shrubs12.
 Species such as Ephedra californica (Mormon Tea) are known to be foundational plants, able to provide a variety of benefits to protégé species through various mechanistic pathways that include, but are not limited to, seed trapping, abiotic stress amelioration, and soil modification13.
 In many arid and semi-arid regions, dominant shrubs are able to positively facilitate other taxa through the shelter effects provided by their canopy14.
 Canopy microclimates are generally cooler, more humid, and have lower solar radiation compared to open sites14,15.
 Shrubs fulfil a critical functional role; hence, more species are associated with shrubs than open spaces16.
 This is evident in many lizards species such as G. sila that are found in shrubs in high afternoon temperatures17.

-In recent years however, land-use (agriculture, oil fields, urbanization) and the spread of invasive grasses have altered the ecosystem dynamics of many scrublands18,19.
-This is unfortunate since post-disturbance recovery of native vegetation can be slow20.
-Given the current rates and predictor models, it is now more crucial than ever to find ways to mitigate the impacts of climate change.
-Because shrub canopy may be crucial to the survival of other taxa, it’s therefore important to find alternate modes of conservation whilst landscape recovery is made and new shrubs are grown.
+Medium - see above proposed structure

+Landscapes changing - shrubs cover up and also down

+Shrubs facilitate in many ways including shelter

+Previous studies showed structural heterogeneity and diversity in that form important for conservation - for animals in particular.

+Shrubs can perform that function but it would idea to have the capacity to mimic this to augment and enhance low shrub cover areas, serve as stopgap tools for conservation *YES< and generally important the direct and simple value of more shelter in some dryland systems as a form of thermal refuges alternate modes of conservation whilst landscape recovery is made and new shrubs are grown.

-Artificial canopies, such as rainout shelters and Open-Top-Chambers (OTC), have been used to study the change in a variety of abiotic parameters such as CO2, temperature, soil temperature, solar radiation, and humidity 21,22.
+GOOD now that you made the link in last paragraph from climate change to shrubs to shelter to structural heterogeneity have a short paragarph reviwing what we know about shelters… Artificial canopies, such as rainout shelters and Open-Top-Chambers (OTC), have been used to study the change in a variety of abiotic parameters such as CO2, temperature, soil temperature, solar radiation, and humidity 21,22.
 Although these shelters are effective, they’re relatively expensive to build and may be difficult to assemble in a short period of time.
 The landscape alongside the climate of southern California provides us with the opportunity to explore the effects man-made shelters that are inexpensive and can easily be assembled in the field.
 A cheaper alternative that pioneered in this study is UV Permeable Shade Cloth Shelters (UPSS) made with PVC pipe skeleton and shade cloth cover.
+Need to also mention the rainout shelters tested in deserts and grasalands globally and what they found.
+ALSO ensure you link to whatever temperature effects these studies report too since you that is what you are testing here.